 EU Patent Reform

-On 4 December 2009 the Competitiveness Council adopted a package of measures (“Conclusions on an Enhanced patent system in Europe”) setting the foundation for both an EU-wide patent and a unified patent litigation system (UPLS) in Europe.
+On 4 December 2009, the Competitiveness Council adopted a package of measures (“Conclusions on an Enhanced Patent System in Europe”), setting the foundations for both an EU-wide patent and a unified patent litigation system (UPLS) in Europe.
+The Council Conclusions were a significant milestone, marking political agreement on key components of both the EU patent and UPLS projects, and giving the green light for work to be continued on both dossiers.